Branden Grace

-Branden John Grace (born 20 May 1988) is a professional golfer from South Africa who currently plays for LIV Golf.
-He formerly played on the European Tour, the PGA Tour, and the Sunshine Tour.
+Branden John Grace (born 20 May 1988) is a South African professional golfer.
+He currently plays for LIV Golf.
+Grace formerly played on the European Tour, the PGA Tour, and the Sunshine Tour.
 In 2012, he became the first player in the history of the European Tour to win his first four European Tour titles in the same year.

-On 22 July 2017, Grace became the first man to record a sub-63 score in a major when he shot a 62 (8-under-par) in the Open Championship at Royal Birkdale Golf Club.
+In 2017, Grace recorded the lowest score ever in a major championship when he shot a 62 in the Open Championship.

 Amateur career

-Grace was born in Pretoria.
+In 1988, Grace was born in Pretoria.
 As an amateur he participated in the Ernie Els and Fancourt Foundation.
 He won the South African Amateur Stroke Play Championship in 2006.
-He turned professional in 2007.

 Professional career

-Early years
+Challenge Tour

-Grace played on the Challenge Tour in 2007 which is Europe's second-tier tour.
+In 2007, Grace turned professional.
+That year, Grace played on the Challenge Tour which is Europe's second-tier tour.
 He only played in eight events but recorded two top-ten finishes.
-In 2008 he played on the Challenge Tour and the Sunshine Tour.
+In 2008, he played on the Challenge Tour and the Sunshine Tour.
 He finished 35th on the Challenge Tour's Order of Merit while recording three top-10 finishes including finishing in a tie for second at the Ypsilon Golf Challenge.
 He then earned his European Tour card for 2009 through qualifying school.

 In 2009, Grace struggled on the European Tour but finished in a tie for second at the Africa Open on the Sunshine Tour, behind winner Retief Goosen.
 He finished in the top 10 in seven of the nine Sunshine Tour events that he played in en route to an 11th-place finish on the Order of Merit.
 He picked up his first professional win in 2010 at the Coca-Cola Charity Championship on the Sunshine Tour.
-In 2011 he finished 24th on the Challenge Tour's Order of Merit while recording five top-10 finishes.
+In 2011, he finished 24th on the Challenge Tour's Order of Merit while recording five top-10 finishes.
 He also finished 7th on the Sunshine Tour's Order of Merit.
 He went back to qualifying school to earn his European Tour card for 2012.